Balochistan’s Youth Delegation Concludes Visit Of China - UrduPoint

 Mir Masood Khetran opined that the central government needs to ensure education and health facilities as well as employment opportunities for the people in the province.

-He said, "Electricity shortage is one of the main concerns for the people, and I asked the government to take concrete measures to overcome this problem for the benefit of the people in the province."
+He said that electricity shortage is one of the main concerns for the people and asked the government to take concrete measures to overcome this problem for the benefit of the people in the province.